-How Important is Drinking Water for Blood Pressure?
+How Important is Drinking Water for Your Blood Pressure?

 We Are 60% Water

-As August begins, so begins usually the hottest month of the year.
-It is very important that we keep well hydrated.
+Many people forget to drink adequate amounts of water, especially during cold winter months.
+But it is very important that we keep well hydrated all year round.
 Not with sodas, or caffeinated beverages, but good old plain water.

 When it comes to keeping our blood pressure low we hardly think of how important drinking water is.
 Is the rule of 8-8 ounce glasses a water a day sufficient?
 Watch this weeks video to learn more.